 How to Cook Smash Burgers on the Griddle

-Smash burgers are not only delicious (and perfect for those who prefer thinner patties), but they come together incredibly quickly.
+Smash burgers are not only delicious and perfect for those who prefer thinner patties to thicker ones, but they also come together incredibly quickly.
 Here’s how to get a lacy-edged, crispy patty on your bun in less than 10 minutes.

-2. Preheat your griddle (on the grill or stovetop) and apply a light layer of oil.
+- Preheat your Griddle (on the grill or stovetop) and apply a light layer of oil as it heats.

-4. Oil your Grill Press and use it to smash your patties into discs between ¼” and ½”-thick.
+- Oil your Grill Press and use it to smash the patties into discs between ¼” and ½”-thick.

 How to Know When Your Burger Is Done